 A great way to spend an afternoon in Jackson Hole.

 Winter in Jackson Hole

 Skiing has been a part of Jackson Hole since the early 1900s.
-Today 2,500 acres of deep powder, groomed runs, and breathtaking backcountry will make your winter vacation a memorable one.
-Skiers and snowboarders can explore the world-class Jackson Hole Mountain Resort, as well as two other local ski areas.
+Today 2,500 acres of deep powder, groomed runs, and breathtaking backcountry at Jackson Hole Mountain Resort will make your winter vacation a memorable one.
+Skiers and snowboarders alike will love exploring the world-class Jackson Hole Mountain Resort, as well as the smaller in-town hill, Snow King Mountain, and the just-over-the-pass Grand Targhee in Idaho.
 Snow King, which towers above the town of Jackson, is a favorite for day and night skiing, while Grand Targhee is known for its epic snow conditions and huge views of the Tetons.
 Jackson Hole is a winter playground for all, providing cross country skiing, dog sledding, snowmobiling and snowshoeing.
 Visiting Yellowstone by snowcoach or snowmobile is a unique and memorable experience.
 When it’s time to relax and unwind from a day in the mountains, you can enjoy a soak in a nearby natural hot springs, or visit one of the area's award-winning spas.